ICWR-TEAM/URLExtractor/README.md

 # URLExtractor

-URL Extractor is a tool for hacking, analyst, etc. needs.
-This URL extractor was created by one of the IN CRUST WE RUSH team members for user needs.
+<center>URL Extractor is a tool for hacking, analyst, etc. needs.
+This URL extractor was created by one of the IN CRUST WE RUSH team members for user needs.</center>

 <img src="carbon (1).png" alt="">

 # Requirements